NBA Rumors: DeMar DeRozan-Karl-Anthony Towns Tandem Could Make Timberwolves ‘Deadly Team To Face’ Next Season

 After suffering another huge disappointment in the 2018-19 NBA season, rumors have started to swirl around Karl-Anthony Towns and his future with the Minnesota Timberwolves.
-Towns may be under contract with the Timberwolves until the 2023-24 NBA season, but if they struggle earlier in the upcoming season, most people see him following the footsteps of other NBA superstars and start finding his way out of his Minnesota.
-Despite having Towns, the Timberwolves’ roster, as currently constructed, doesn’t have a chance of contending for the NBA championship title and they may even have a hard time earning a playoff spot in the deep Western Conference.
+Towns may be under contract with the Timberwolves until the 2023-24 NBA season, but if they struggle early in the upcoming season, most people see him following the footsteps of other NBA superstars and start looking for a way out of Minnesota.
+Despite having Towns, the Timberwolves’ roster, as currently constructed, doesn’t have a chance of contending for the NBA championship title, and they may even have a hard time earning a playoff spot in the deep Western Conference.

 If the Timberwolves want to keep Karl-Anthony Towns happy in Minnesota, they should prioritize adding another legitimate NBA superstar that could help them make a huge noise in the Western Conference in the 2019-20 NBA season.
 Fadeaway World recently created a list of players that the Timberwolves could pursue on the trade market before the 2020 February NBA trade deadline.
 One of the potential trade targets for the Timberwolves is DeMar DeRozan of the San Antonio Spurs.